codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 **Enable Resource Server Mechanism on petstore application**

 Let's annotate DemoApplication.java with `@EnableResourceServer`.
-This annotation is used to configure the Resource Server mechanism
+This annotation is used by spring internally to configure the Resource Server mechanism

 `com.codeaches.petstore.DemoApplication.java`